 If the thought of having this simple fly trap in your home seems nasty to you, then consider using this vintage style of sticky fly ribbon!

-The Mechanism: How Does this Easy Homemade Fly Trap Work?
+How Does this Easy Homemade Fly Trap Work?

 Basically, the trap works like a sweet-smelling funnel― it attracts the flies and never let them get out again.